abela7/Fundraising/cron/PAYMENT_REMINDER_SETUP.md

 - Messages use the donor's `preferred_language` setting
 - Amharic and Tigrinya templates need translation (currently use English)
 - Representative info only shows for cash payments (if assigned)
-- Reference format: FirstNameDonorId (e.g., "Meseret123")
+- Reference format: 4-digit number from pledge notes (e.g., "1234"), falls back to zero-padded donor ID if not found